molendijk/QO100_LO_ADF4351_Loader/README.md

 - AOUT+ = LO Output ~2.5 dBm,
 - AOUT- = Unused, must be terminated in 50 Ohms.
 Failure to terminate this output, even though not used will cause a large spur and reduce P-out of AOUT+
+- MCLK = Unused
-- MCLK = Unused, can be used to inject an external 25 MHz reference provided the 0 Ohm resistor is moved from the onboard XO to the SMA MCLK input.
+	- Can be used to inject an external 25 MHz reference provided the 0 Ohm resistor is moved from the onboard XO to the SMA MCLK input.
+The on-board XO can be completely disabled by removing the 3.1 uH inductor, hence removing power from the XO.

 ## Load the ADF4351 registers